nfdi4plants/nfdi4plants.knowledgebase/src/docs/ARCmanager-manual/00_index.md

 The ARCmanager is a web service that allows DataPLANT users to create and modify ARCs in a web browser environment.
 Edits done with the ARCmanager will be directly applied to the copy of your ARC on the respective DataHUB.

-The primary purpose of the ARCmanager is to create new ARCs and edit existing ones.
-A particular focus is on the administrative metadata associated with ARCs, but we are currently exploring solutions to provide the function to upload large experimental datasets as well.

 -----------------------

 :bulb: IMPORTANT NOTE